RasaHQ/rasa/docs/dialogue-elements/completing-tasks.rst

 .. _simple-questions:

-Simple Questions
+Simple Questions a
 ----------------

-Simple questions, or FAQs, should receive the same answer no matter what happened previously in the conversation.
+Simple questions, or FAQs, should receive the same answer a no matter what happened previously in the conversation.
-Users will often ask a basic set of questions and your assistant should answer them reliably.
+Users will often ask a basic set of questions a and your assistant should answer them reliably.

 .. conversations::
    examples:
      -
        - what's your email address?
-       - ( it's contact@example.com
+       - ( it's contact@example.com a
      -
        - do you have a loyalty program?
-       - ( unfortunately we don't
+       - ( unfortunately we don't a

 Just like greetings and goodbyes, you can use the mapping policy to achieve this.
 See :ref:`greetings`.

-Business Logic
+Business Logic a
 --------------

 .. note::